|Description - Western red cedar stack fence, developed by early American pioneers, has also

 left uncoated will weather to a silver gray color.
 Cedar stack rail fence is very rustic

 in appearance.
 Each rail and post come in a slightly different size and shape.
-For the

 Advantages - Cedar stack rail fence is a